 Principal Ecologist & Banding Coordinator

-As an avian ecologist with Point Blue Conservation Science’s Pacific Coast and Central Valley Group.
-I serve as program lead for the work we do at the Palomarin Field Station, where I coordinate the science, training, and outreach that our team of staff and interns conducts at our organization’s longest-running study site (née 1966) and keystone dataset.
-My other primary roles include: managing various landbird monitoring projects in the Bay Area; banding coordinator, which involves managing banding data and permits for the organization; and coordinator of Point Blue’s oil spill response and preparedness efforts for the state of California and the Oiled Wildlife Care Network.
+I am an avian ecologist with Point Blue Conservation Science’s Pacific Coast and Central Valley Group.
+I serve as program lead for the Palomarin Field Station, where I coordinate the science, training, and outreach that our team of staff and interns conducts at our organization’s longest-running study site (née 1966) and keystone dataset.
+My other primary roles include: managing various landbird monitoring projects throughout the Bay Area; banding and permit coordinator; and coordinator of Point Blue’s oil spill response and preparedness efforts for the state of California and the Oiled Wildlife Care Network.
 Thankfully I still get out into the field with intermittent regularity.